Foreign banks in China could face curbs if they snub gold benchmark

 "Maybe China won't cancel the licence but we won't give them the import quota or will reduce the amount under the quota," the source said.
 Banks with licences must apply to regulators for annual import quotas.

-Australia and New Zealand Banking Group (ANZ.AX), HSBC (HSBA.L) and Standard Chartered (STAN.L) are the foreign banks with import licences.
+Australia and New Zealand Banking Group, HSBC and Standard Chartered are the foreign banks with import licences.
 Another 12 Chinese banks can also import.

 HSBC declined to comment, while ANZ and StanChart did not respond to calls and emails.